tzero86/CypressAxe/README.md

 📌 Generate a JSON Full Report

-📌 Generate an HTML formatted report for sharing
+📌 Generate an HTML formatted report for sharing [Partially Implemented]

 📌 Add example tests of specific elements testing

 📌 Add details on which types of tests and rules can be tested with the Axe-Core integration.
+[Partially Implemented]

 That's all for now, let' me think if there is anything else we might need to detail here and I might be back later with more updates for you my README.md friend.